-The Enlightenment (or Age of Enlightenment) was an intellectual movement that began in western Europe in the mid-1600s and continued until the late 18th century.
+Both the French Revolution and the American Revolution before it were inspired by ideas from the Enlightenment.
+The Enlightenment (sometimes referred to as the Age of Enlightenment) was an intellectual movement that began in western Europe in the mid-1600s and continued until the late 18th century.
 The Enlightenment was driven by scepticism about traditional ideas and beliefs, curiosity and a desire for intellectual progress.
-The men and women of the Enlightenment challenged existing knowledge and assumptions, in order to discover information and understanding about humanity and the natural world.
-Most Enlightenment thinkers were empiricists: they demanded that new discoveries meet certain standards of proof and verifiability before they were accepted as fact.
-To achieve this, they developed a whole new system of thinking and investigation, the beginnings of what we now call the ‘scientific method’.
+Enlightenment thinkers and writers challenged existing knowledge and assumptions, seeking new information and a better understanding of humanity and the natural world.
+Most Enlightenment thinkers were empiricists: they expected new discoveries to meet certain standards of proof and verifiability before being accepted as fact.
+To achieve this, they developed a new system of thinking and investigation, the beginnings of what we now call the ‘scientific method’.
 Before the Enlightenment, knowledge was largely derived from religious teachings, supposition and the writings of ancient forebears.
-During and after the Enlightenment, knowledge became the product of scientific processes, logic and reasoning.
+During and after the Enlightenment, knowledge was produced by scientific processes, logic and reasoning.

 Enlightenment philosophers began to question and challenge these archaic political beliefs.
 The men who did this were not revolutionaries or radical democrats; they had no wish to destroy the authority of kings and governments or to level social hierarchies.
 Nevertheless, they did not believe that political power emanated from God.
 In their view, governments existed to guard the nation, to protect the people and to secure their individual rights.
 The English political philosopher Thomas Hobbes (1588-1679) was in favour of strong government and absolutist monarchy; this type of government, Hobbes believed, was necessary to protect its citizens.
 Another Englishman, John Locke (1632-1704), argued that every individual was born with three inherent rights (life, liberty and property).
 These views about the relationship between government power and individual rights formed the theory of a ‘social contract’.
 In France, the best-known exponent of this theory was Jean-Jacques Rousseau (1712-78).